allenporter/home-assistant-synthetic-home/custom_components/synthetic_home/device_types/README.md

 Entities are specified by platform, where each value is an entity description key defined in the code.
 That is, adding a new enttiy type requires adding a new entity description.

+## Supported Attributes

+A device type can have attributes like 'unit_of_measure' or 'native_value' that can vary for any specific device that is configured.
+However, a device is represented by multiple entities.
+Therefore we define `supported_attributes` at the device level and a mapping to `supported_attributes` on each entity.
+By default the device attribute will be mapped to entity attributes with the same name, or the attribute value can map with a key value pair like `native_value=current_temperature` that maps the device attribute `current_temperature` to the entities `native_value`.